Open Meeting / Ethics / Oath of Office

 OFFICIAL MEETING NOTICES

-Notices are posted on the public meetings bulletin board located in the hallway outside the clerk’s office, and notices are posted at the online meeting calendar.
+Notices are posted on the public meetings bulletin board located in the hallway outside the clerk’s office, and on the Town website under the online meeting calendar.

 Alternative Posting Method [940 CMR 29.03(2)(b)a.]